Bruška massacre

 The Bruška massacre took place on 21 December 1991 in Bruška, a small village near the Croatian town of Benkovac when Serbian paramilitaries executed 10 civilians in the hamlet of Marinovići.
 Nine were members of the Marinović family and one was a Serb neighbor.
 They were led out of the house after playing cards and shot on the spot by members of a paramilitary group called "Knindže".

-Dragan Vasiljković was the commander of this paramilitary group and has been indicted for this crime by the Croatian Ministry of Justice.
+The paramilitary group was commanded by Dragan Vasiljković, who was indicted by the Croatian Ministry of Justice.
 Vasiljković was arrested in Australia in 2006 and extradited to Croatia in 2015.